angelgr-com/nau-frontend/README.md

 ## Making-of 🎬

 - A user flow was created with [Draw.io](draw.io).
-It was helpful to plan the application before starting coding:
+Planning the application before starting coding was useful:

 ![](src/assets/img/user-flow.png)